ObjectIsAdvantag/guestissuer-widget-sample/README.md

 You're all set, the app sample is live!

-Reach to the integration home page from a Web browser: open [http://localhost:8080](http://localhost:8080)
+Reach to the home page from a Web browser: open [http://localhost:4321](http://localhost:8080)

 ## Roadmap